kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 title: Image format conversions
 author: R (Chandra) Chandrasekhar
 date: 2021-03-07
-modified: 2021-03-07
+modified: 2021-03-22
 category: Software
-tags: image formats, Linux, PNG, JPEG, PDF, SVG, ImaheMagick, cairo, poppler
+tags: image formats, PNG, JPEG, PDF, SVG, ImageMagick, Inkscape, cairo, poppler, Linux
 summary: "Converting between image formats is something we could be required to do at short notice.
-To help cope with such a situation, this tutorial explores the different tools that are currently available and identifies the most efficient for each task.
+This tutorial explores the different tools that are currently available and identifies the most efficient for each task.
 The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, and `CairoSVG` are identified for the specific strengths that make them the tools of choice for different image conversion tasks."
 opengraphimage: animals.jpg
 status: draft
 ---